OUR WAIT LIST IS NOW EXHAUSTED! PLEASE WATCH THIS SPACE FOR OUR NEXT AVAILABLE OPENINGS. OUR SEXOLOGIST & PSYCHOLOGIST ARE STILL OPEN FOR BOOKINGS.

 We live in a vast state in Western Australia, and so for those living rurally, we understand that it may be difficult to make the journey to attend your Hera appointment in person.
 We are therefore able to offer video telehealth appointments for these patients if required.
 We are also happy to offer phone or video telehealth for all patients for follow up appointments.

-Ideally, if at all possible, we encourage our patients to come in to the clinic for their appointment, so we can make a connection and get to know you better!
+Ideally, if at all possible, we encourage our patients to come in to the clinic for their first appointment, so we can make a connection and get to know you better!

-Dr Sunita
+• Dr Sunita Chelvanayagam

-MB BCH BAO LRCP
+MB BCH BAO LRCP and SI (NUI) FRACGP

 Sunita comes from ‘a long line of strong determined women’ and is a great believer in the importance of caring for women in the wider community.